karatelabs/karate/README.md

 > Karate will traverse sub-directories and look for `*.feature` files.
 For example if you have the JUnit class in the `com.mycompany` package, `*.feature` files in `com.mycompany.foo` and `com.mycompany.bar` will also be run.
 This is one reason why you may want to prefer a 'flat' directory structure as [explained above](#naming-conventions).

 ### JUnit HTML report
-When you use the `@RunWith(Karate.class)` - after the execution of each feature, an HTML report is output to the `target/surefire-reports` folder and the full path will be printed to the console.
+When you use the `@RunWith(Karate.class)` - after the execution of each feature, an HTML report is output to the `target/surefire-reports` folder and the full path will be printed to the console (see [video](https://twitter.com/KarateDSL/status/935029435140489216)).

 ```
 html report: (paste into browser to view)